 Thoughtful in execution, the malicious rigged websites were all serving video streaming content or were in-browser gaming sites.
-This allowed the attackers to stay under-the-radar because computer users tend to spend more time on these types of websites.
-In addition, because video and gaming sites are expected to have a higher CPU loads, the power consumption of the cryptocurrency mining scripts would be difficult to detect.
+This allowed the attackers to stay under the radar because computer users tend to spend more time on these types of websites.
+In addition, because video and gaming sites are expected to have higher CPU loads, the power consumption of the cryptocurrency mining scripts would be difficult to detect.

-Screenshot shows CPU usage while the cryptocurrency mining happens within the browser.
+The screenshot shows CPU usage while cryptocurrency mining happens within the browser.
 Image source: ESET

 The user never suspects malicious activity because the maliciously rigged sites are serving video and gaming content.

-Pirate Bay has also been found to be guilty of rigging their own site for cryptocurrency mining in recent weeks.
-To the astonishment of their users Pirate Bay has been caught running a cryptocurrency miner — for Monero — on select pages.
+Pirate Bay has also been found to be guilty of rigging its own site for cryptocurrency mining in recent weeks.
+To the astonishment of their users, Pirate Bay has been caught running a cryptocurrency miner — for Monero — on select pages.

 The malvertising attacks affect web surfers mostly in Russia and Ukraine but it’s only a matter of time before it spreads globally and puts pressure on ad serving companies and publishers to get ahead of this threat to protect end-users.